Loading NuWatt Energy...

 The free Mass Save home energy assessment unlocks insulation rebates (often 75-100% covered) that reduce heat pump sizing and lifetime operating cost by 20-30%.
 Never skip it.

-Unused oil tanks leak, void insurance, and drop home resale value by $5-15K.
-Budget the $200-$1,500 for decommissioning into your original project scope.
+Unused oil tanks leak, void insurance, and drop home resale value.
+Budget tank decommissioning — typically $500-$3,000 depending on tank location and condition, confirmed in your quote — into your original project scope rather than as a surprise later.

 Sealing and capping the now-orphaned chimney prevents backdrafting, water damage, and animal intrusion.
-A $400 cap avoids $4,000+ in masonry repairs down the road.
+A modest cap avoids far larger masonry and moisture repairs down the road.

 Massachusetts has the highest oil-heating rate in the US — 28% of households still heat with #2 fuel oil (vs 4% nationally).
-Oil prices are volatile and have averaged $4.50/gal in MA through 2026.
-A typical 1,500 sq ft MA home burns 800 gal/year = $3,600 in fuel alone.
-A cold-climate heat pump heats the same home for about $1,200/year.
-Combined with up to $8.5K in Mass Save rebates, that is why conversions have more than tripled since 2022.
+Heating-oil prices are volatile; recent MA heating-oil surveys (tracked by the Massachusetts DOER at mass.gov) have run several dollars per gallon, and a typical 1,500 sq ft MA home burns roughly 800 gallons a season.
+A cold-climate heat pump displaces that oil entirely, and where utilities offer a discounted heat-pump or off-peak electricity rate the operating cost can land below the equivalent oil bill.
+Combined with up to $8,500 in Mass Save whole-home rebates ($2,650/ton) and 0% HEAT Loan financing, that is why MA oil-to-heat-pump conversions have grown sharply since 2022.
+Run your own oil delivery history and utility rate through the calculator for an exact figure.

 Not immediately, but we strongly recommend it.
 Abandoned oil tanks can leak, especially in basements that flood.
-Aboveground basement tanks cost $200-$500 to decommission (pump, cut, remove).
-Outdoor aboveground tanks are $300-$700.
-Underground tanks are $500-$1,500 for a standard removal, and significantly more if soil contamination is found (MassDEP reporting required).
+Decommissioning typically runs $500-$3,000 depending on tank location and condition (confirmed in your quote): a simple aboveground basement tank sits at the low end, while an underground tank requiring excavation sits at the high end.
+If soil contamination is found during an underground removal, MassDEP reporting and remediation can cost significantly more.
 Some insurers will not renew homeowners policies with unused oil tanks left in place.

 Yes, and many MA homeowners do.
 This is called a dual-fuel or hybrid setup.
-The heat pump handles 90-95% of the heating season, and the oil boiler only fires during polar vortex events (below -5°F) when the heat pump efficiency drops below 200%.
-However, keeping the oil boiler means you qualify for the partial-home Mass Save rebate ($1,125/ton) instead of the up to $8,500 whole-home rebate.
-Do the math — the full rebate usually wins even factoring in the value of emergency backup.
+The heat pump handles 90-95% of the heating season, and the oil boiler only fires during polar vortex events (below -5°F) when the heat pump efficiency drops.
+However, keeping the oil boiler as primary heat for part of the home means you qualify for the partial-home Mass Save rebate ($1,125/ton, capped at $8,500) instead of the whole-home rebate ($2,650/ton, capped at $8,500).
+Removing or demoting the oil boiler to backup-only is exactly what unlocks the higher whole-home per-ton rate — so the math usually favors full displacement even after accounting for the value of emergency backup.

 Yes, cold-climate heat pumps (NEEP-listed models from Mitsubishi Hyper-Heat, Fujitsu XLTH, Daikin Aurora) are rated to maintain 100% of rated capacity down to 5°F and usable heating output down to -15°F. Massachusetts design temperatures range from 5°F (coastal) to -5°F (Berkshires).
 A properly sized cold-climate heat pump meets this load.
 The real issues appear with under-sizing (common mistake) or using non-cold-climate equipment — never accept a standard mini-split for MA whole-home heating.